2-vector bundles: Classification of 2-vector bundles

 In the remainder of this subsection we derive some consequences of \cref{th:classline2bundles}.
 First of all, we remark the following fact about elements of a group.

 \begin{corollary} Every super 2-line bundle is invertible with respect to the tensor product. \end{corollary}

 Next we look at the relation with super algebra bundles.
-In case of $k=\R$, we see that all elements of $\check{\mathrm{H}}^2(X,\underline{k}^{\times})$ are torsion, so that the map at the bottom of the diagram in \cref{th:classline2bundles} is the identity.
-This means that the plus construction, by which we passed from pre-super 2-line bundles super 2-line bundles, has up to isomorphism not added any new objects.
+In case of $k=\R$, we see that all elements of $\check{\mathrm{H}}^2(X,\underline{k}^{\times}) \cong \h^2(X, \Z_2)$ are torsion, so that the map at the bottom of the diagram in \cref{th:classline2bundles} is the identity.
+This means that the plus construction, by which we passed from central simple algebra bundles to super 2-line bundles, has, up to isomorphism, not added any new objects.
 Hence we have the following.

-\begin{corollary} The pre-2-stack $\prestwoLineBdl_{\R}$ of real super algebra bundles is a 2-stack, and the canonical inclusion is an isomorphism of 2-stacks. \end{corollary}
+\begin{corollary} The pre-2-stack $\cssAlgBdlbi_{\R}$ of real central simple super algebra bundles is a 2-stack, and the canonical inclusion is an isomorphism of 2-stacks. \end{corollary}

-In spite of \cref{co:csgastack}, it still makes sense to use the bigger bicategory $\stwoLineBdl_{\R}$ compared to $\prestwoLineBdl_{\R}$.
-For example, $\R$-bundle gerbes are elements in $\stwoLineBdl_{\R}$ but do not determine canonical algebra bundles.
+In spite of \cref{co:csgastack}, it still makes sense to use the bigger bicategory $\stwoLineBdl_{\R}$ compared to $\cssAlgBdlbi_{\R}$.
+For example, $\R$-bundle gerbes are elements in $\stwoLineBdl_{\R}$ but do not determine \emph{canonical} algebra bundles.

-\begin{remark} In case of $k=\C$, we see that the classification of complex super 2-line bundles does not coincide with the classification of pre-super line 2-bundles: super 2-line bundles may represent non-torsion elements in $\mathrm{H}^3(X,\Z)$.
-This shows that the plus construction has added new objects, and it shows again that $\prestwoLineBdl_{\C}$ is not a 2-stack. \end{remark}
+\begin{remark} In case of $k=\C$, we see that the classification of complex super 2-line bundles does not coincide with the classification of the bicategory of algebra bundles: super 2-line bundles may represent non-torsion elements in $\check{\mathrm{H}}^2(X,\underline{\C}^{\times}) \cong\mathrm{H}^3(X,\Z)$.
+This shows that the plus construction has added new objects, and it shows again that $\cssAlgBdlbi_{\C}$ is not a 2-stack. \end{remark}

 The next consequences of \cref{th:classline2bundles} concern the relation between line 2-bundles, bundle gerbes, and algebra bundles, which are all objects in the bicategory of super 2-line bundles.
 First of all, we have the following obvious statement.